LogtalkDotOrg/logtalk.org/_pages/features.md

 Objects can be either static or dynamic.
 Static objects are defined in source files which are compiled and loaded in the same way as Prolog files.
-Dynamic object can be either defined in source files or created at runtime.
+Dynamic objects can be either defined in source files or created at runtime.